python-microscopy/pymecompress/README.md

 A suitable environment for building pymecompress using the following conda command `conda create -n <name> python=x.x numpy cython libpython m2w64-toolchain`

-### PIP (experimental)

-An experimental pip-installable package is currently in the pypi testing repository.
-It can be installed using `pip install -i https://test.pypi.org/simple pymecompress`

-Currently only a source distribution is available, meaning that you will need a build environment (gcc/mingw) set up as described for building from source.
-A shift to pypi proper and wheels to follow shortly.